In Depth Baby Product Reviews Led by a Pediatrician

 Trying to find a toothpaste you feel good about that your kids will use without a fuss?
 We tested 9 popular toothpaste options for taste, quality, consistency, and ingredients to find the best products on the market.
 Using hands-on testing and real kids brushing their teeth with our selections, we have the insider details you need to find something for every kid in your life that works within your health goals and budget concerns.

-We've got the inside scoop on other gear for kids, from the best pedal bikes for kids and our favorite kids' bike helmets to the best vitamins for kids and top-ranked masks for kids, and more.
+We've got the inside scoop on other gear for kids, from pedal bikes for kids and our favorite kids' bike helmets to vitamins for kids and top-ranked masks for kids, and more.
 And if you're ready to create a great bedtime routine, check out our favorite kids books.

 Editor's note: This kids' toothpaste review was updated on June 4, 2024, to offer additional information on how we test.